Voyz/databay/docs/source/examples/file_outlet.rst

-File Outlet
+Intermediate Outlet
 ------------

 .. _python_io: https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files

 .. container:: tutorial-block

-    This example demonstrates an outlet writes the incoming records into a file.
+    This example demonstrates an outlet that writes the incoming records into a file.
 It showcases what a realistic implementation of :any:`Outlet` may look like.

     #.
 Create the :code:`FileOutlet` implementing :any:`Outlet` class.
 This outlet will accept two metadata keys: